Connect with others who understand.

 Written by Sarah Winfrey

-Diabetes can affect your eyes and vision in a few different ways.
+Diabetes can affect your eyes and vision in a few ways.
 Two of these conditions — diabetic retinopathy and diabetic macular edema (DME) — may be treated with eye injections.
+These are sometimes called diabetic retinopathy injections.

-If your doctor has recently suggested eye injections, it’s easy to feel confused or worried.
-If this treatment is right for you, it’s important to learn about the injections and the procedure to ensure you feel confident in your decision.
+If your doctor recommends eye injections, you may be confused or worried.
+If this treatment is right for you, it’s important to learn about the injections and procedure to help you feel confident in your decision.

 1. Two Eye Conditions Related to Diabetes Can Be Treated With Injections

-Diabetic retinopathy develops when your blood sugar levels are high for a long time.
-The extra sugar in your bloodstream can make it more difficult for blood to flow through the tiny vessels in your body.
+Diabetic retinopathy develops when blood glucose (sugar) levels are high for a long time.
+The extra sugar can make it more difficult for blood to flow through the tiny vessels in your body.
 These may become blocked and then leak when blood builds up.
-In response, your body may create new blood vessels, which don’t work as well.
+In response, your body may make new blood vessels, which don’t work as well.

 — A DiabetesTeam member

-2. There Are Two Main Types of Eye Injections for Diabetic Macular Edema
+2. Two Main Types of Eye Injections Treat Diabetic Macular Edema

-The first of these is antivascular endothelial growth factor (anti-VEGF) medications.
+The first is anti-vascular endothelial growth factor (anti-VEGF) medications.
 When your body tries to grow more blood vessels, it produces extra VEGF.
-If you can limit the amount of VEGF produced, your body may not experience the problems that can come when it tries to grow those extra vessels.
-Anti-VEGF drugs block this particular protein.
+If you can limit that amount, your body may not develop the problems that can come from trying to grow extra vessels.
+Anti-VEGF drugs block this protein.

 Your doctor may also choose to inject steroids in your eyes.
 These medications can help reduce swelling caused by inflammation.
-They may be useful if the blood vessels in your eyes seem like they’re under control but you’re still experiencing symptoms.
+They may be useful if the blood vessels in your eyes seem to be under control but you’re still experiencing symptoms.

 3. You May Experience Side Effects From Eye Injections

-Most of the time, you shouldn’t have to worry about major complications after your eye injections.
+Most of the time, you shouldn’t have to worry about major complications.
 Your eyes may feel irritated, particularly in the hours directly after the injections.
-Occasionally, you may see a spot of blood on your eyeball where the injection occurred.
-These are normally not a problem and should go away within a week.
+Occasionally, you may see a spot of blood on your eyeball at the injection site.
+These effects usually aren’t a problem and should go away within a week.

-Contact your doctor right away if you experience a lot of floaters in your vision, have more trouble seeing than usual, have significant pain or discomfort in your eye, or become sensitive to light.
+Contact your doctor right away if you get a lot of floaters in your vision, have more trouble seeing than usual, experience significant pain or discomfort in your eye, or become sensitive to light.
 These can be signs of complications that need to be addressed quickly.

 In the long term, steroid injections in your eye may lead to glaucoma or cataracts.
-If you receive these injections, make sure you have regular eye exams to monitor your eyes.
+If you receive these injections, make sure you get regular eye exams to monitor your eyes.

-When you go in for your eye injections, be prepared for your doctor to numb your eyeball.
+Be prepared for your doctor to numb your eyeball before the injection.
 This helps ensure that you don’t experience pain during the procedure, but it might come as a surprise.

 Numbing can take several forms.
 The method depends on your doctor’s preference, the location of your injection, and the type of injection.
-Your doctor may use eye drops or a gel that numbs the eye, or they may numb it with a smaller injection.
+Your doctor may use eye drops or a gel, or they may numb the eye with a smaller injection.

 5. Treatment May Stabilize or Even Improve Your Vision

 Your doctor should tell you what to expect from your eye injections.
-In general, you should expect your vision to stop getting worse, though it may also improve.
+In general, your vision should stop getting worse, and it may even get better.

-Anti-VEGF treatments, in particular, can improve vision.
-The vision stabilization or improvement may last for at least two years.
-It’s important to note that there aren’t many studies looking at how effective these treatments are over time.
-Thus, doctors and researchers may not be able to tell you exactly what to expect.
-Additionally, everyone responds to treatment differently.
-You may not be able to know what effect anti-VEGF injections will have until you try them.
+Anti-VEGF treatments, in particular, can improve vision, and the benefits may last at least two years.
+However, not many studies have looked at the treatments’ effectiveness over time, so your doctor may not be able to tell you exactly what to expect.
+Also, everyone responds to treatment differently.
+You may not know what effect anti-VEGF injections will have until you try them.

 “I have been getting injections for seven years now.
 I do believe that it has saved my vision.”